 top of page

-Nurses bear witness daily to the devestating effects of stroke, brain injury, dementia, memory loss.
-Just like that, an entire life is turned upside down and sometimes even the most simple tasks become the most significant life challenges.
+Nurses bear witness daily to the devastating effects of stroke, brain injury, dementia, and memory loss.
+An entire life can turn upside down in a moment.
+Sometimes, even the simplest tasks transform into significant life challenges.

 1. Exercise Regularly

-• Why: Boosts blood flow, reduces inflammation, increases neurogenesis, and protects against stroke and cognitive decline.
+• Why: Regular exercise boosts blood flow, reduces inflammation, increases neurogenesis, and protects against stroke and cognitive decline.

-• Do this: Aim for 150 minutes/week of aerobic activity + strength training.
+• Do this: Aim for 150 minutes per week of aerobic activity, combined with strength training exercises.

 2. Protect Your Head

-• Why: Traumatic brain injuries (TBIs) significantly increase the risk of dementia.
+• Why: Traumatic brain injuries (TBIs) significantly increase the risk of developing dementia later in life.

-• Do this: Always wear helmets (biking, sports), seatbelts, and prevent falls at home.
+• Do this: Always wear helmets when biking or participating in sports.
+Additionally, wear seatbelts in cars and take precautions to prevent falls at home.

 3. Get Quality Sleep (7–9 hours/night)

-• Why: During deep sleep, your brain clears toxins like beta-amyloid—associated with Alzheimer’s.
+• Why: During deep sleep, your brain clears toxins like beta-amyloid, which is associated with Alzheimer’s disease.

-• Do this: Stick to a consistent schedule; limit screens before bed.
+• Do this: Stick to a consistent sleep schedule.
+Limit exposure to screens before bedtime.

 4. Control Blood Pressure and Blood Sugar

-• Why: Hypertension and diabetes are two of the strongest risk factors for both stroke and cognitive decline.
+• Why: Hypertension and diabetes are two major risk factors for both stroke and cognitive decline.

 5. Eat a Brain-Healthy Diet (MIND or Mediterranean Diet)

-• Why: Reduces inflammation, improves vascular health, and slows cognitive aging.
+• Why: These diets reduce inflammation, improve vascular health, and slow down cognitive aging.

-• Do this: Focus on leafy greens, berries, olive oil, fish, nuts, whole grains, and limited sugar and red meat.
+• Do this: Focus on consuming leafy greens, berries, olive oil, lean fish, nuts, whole grains, and limit sugar and red meat.

 6. Avoid Smoking and Limit Alcohol

-• Why: Smoking doubles stroke and dementia risk.
-Excessive alcohol damages brain cells and can lead to shrinkage.
+• Why: Smoking doubles the risk of stroke and dementia.
+Excessive alcohol consumption damages brain cells and can lead to shrinkage.

-• Do this: Quit smoking, and limit alcohol to 1 drink/day for women, 2 for men (or less).
+• Do this: Quit smoking and limit alcohol intake to one drink per day for women and two for men (or less).

 7. Challenge Your Brain Daily

-• Why: Mental stimulation builds cognitive reserve, helping the brain adapt to aging and injury.
+• Why: Mental stimulation builds cognitive reserve, helping your brain adapt to aging and injury.

-• Do this: Learn a language, read, play strategy games, or do puzzles.
+• Do this: Engage in activities that challenge your mind.
+Learn a new language, read books, play strategy games, or work on puzzles.

 8. Stay Socially Connected

-• Do this: Regularly talk to friends, join clubs, volunteer, or take group classes.
+• Do this: Regularly talk to friends, join clubs, volunteer, or take group classes to stay connected.

 9. Manage Stress Effectively

-• Do this: Practice mindfulness, breathing exercises, yoga, or prayer daily.
+• Do this: Practice mindfulness, breathing exercises, yoga, or daily prayer to manage stress.

 10. Get Regular Checkups and Screenings

-• Why: Early detection of problems like atrial fibrillation, high cholesterol, and sleep apnea can prevent strokes and cognitive decline.
+• Why: Early detection of conditions such as atrial fibrillation, high cholesterol, and sleep apnea can prevent strokes and cognitive decline.

-Consider tracking your brain-health habits with wearable tech (like the Ultrahuman Ring) to optimize sleep, stress, and activity for better cognitive outcomes.
-Get your Power Up Nursing discount at www.ultrahuman.com/powerup
+Consider tracking your brain-health habits with wearable technology.
+Devices like the Ultrahuman Ring help optimize sleep, manage stress, and monitor activity levels for better cognitive outcomes.
+Get your Power Up Nursing discount at www.ultrahuman.com/powerup.

 Comments